 - Asset Allocation Tool – The same tool I use with clients to help determine their target asset allocation.

-I also offer a 100% money back guarantee with no expiration date.
+It’s only $19 and I offer a 100% money back guarantee with no expiration date.
 If you’re not happy with the guide, all you have to do is ask for a refund and you’ll get it, no questions asked.

 In addition to everything above, you’ll receive the following mini-guides to help you make some of the more nuanced investment decisions: